codership/galera/Docs_tommi/python3/source/monitoringthecluster.rst

 For more information on the ``wsrep_notify_cmd`` command, see chapter :ref:`wsrep_notify_cmd <wsrep_notify_cmd>`.

-.. note:: Status variables and variables in the chapters below are
-          differential and reset on every ``SHOW STATUS`` command.
-          To view the value for the current moment, execute two ``SHOW STATUS`` commandson the node with an interval of ~1 minute.
-The output of the last invocation will correspond to the current moment.

 .. note:: You can also use *Nagios* for monitoring *Galera Cluster for MySQL*.

           For more information, see http://www.fromdual.com/galera-cluster-nagios-plugin-en.